solemnwarning/rehex/README.md

 ## Building

 If you want to compile on Linux, just check out the source and run `make`.
-You will need Jansson, wxWidgets and capstone installed, along with their development packages (Install `build-essential`, `git`, `libwxgtk3.0-dev`, `libjansson-dev` and `libcapstone-dev` on Ubuntu).
+You will need Jansson, wxWidgets, Capstone and Lua installed, along with their development packages (Install `build-essential`, `git`, `libwxgtk3.0-dev`, `libjansson-dev`, `libcapstone-dev`, `liblua5.3-dev` and `lua5.3` on Ubuntu).

 The resulting build can be installed using `make install`, which accepts all the standard environment variables.